gene-git/ssl-mgr/README.rst

 Diffie-Hellman Parameters
 -------------------------

-There is an additional tool provided, *sslm-dhparm*, which generates Diffie-Hellman parameters.
+There is also a tool, *sslm-dhparm*, which generates Diffie-Hellman parameters.
 This can be added to the cron file.

 By default *sslm-dhparm* only generates new parameters if they are more than 120 days old, or absent.
 This can therefore be run weekly without issues.

-The new, preferred and now default DH parameters are based on RFC-7919 `rfc_7919`_ pre-defined named groups.
-The default is *ffdhe4096*, which only need to be generated once and will only be generated when absent.
+Note: The new, preferred and now default DH parameters are based on RFC-7919 `rfc_7919`_ pre-defined named groups.
+The default is *ffdhe4096*.
+Pre-defined named groups only need to be generated once and will only be generated if absent.

 Strictly these don't need to be in cron, but its convenient to have the program check and create the DH parameters should they be missing.
 May happen occasionally when adding new domain.